Coup de Theatre, Quintessentially Insider

 A Star Attraction, Quintessentially Insider

-I would liken The May Fair Hotel to an elegant woman who seduces not by overt flirtation or conceit but rather by a quiet and self assured sophistication; think Isabella Rossellini or Aishwarya Rai.
-Ultimately, what I find most appealing about the May Fair is that it continues to attract a loyal and highly-discerning clientele simply by being itself, an up-market and chic but pleasantly understated collection of rooms, a spa, restaurant and bar that seem to draw inspiration from – and therefore compliment – the neighborhood in which they are situated: London’s exclusive Mayfair District.
-A stone’s throw from the designer boutiques of Bond Street: Louis Vuitton, Hermes and Prada and fine jewelers like Cartier, Harry Winston and Asprey - it’s no wonder The May Fair continues to attract the crème of the international set – not to mention the A-list brigade in droves...
+I would liken The May Fair Hotel to an elegant woman who seduces not by overt flirtation or conceit but rather by a quiet and self assured sophistication — think Isabella Rossellini or Aishwarya Rai.
+Ultimately, what I find most appealing about the May Fair is that it continues to attract a loyal and highly-discerning clientele simply by being itself, an up-market and chic but pleasantly understated collection of rooms, a spa, restaurant and bar that seem to draw inspiration from – and therefore compliment – the neighborhood of London’s exclusive Mayfair District.
+A stone’s throw from the designer boutiques of Bond Street: Louis Vuitton, Hermes and Prada — and fine jewelers like Cartier, Harry Winston and Asprey — it’s no wonder The May Fair attracts the crème of the international set and A-list brigade in droves...
 Click to read more.

 The Leather Forecast, Quintessentially Insider